sebasrodusa/ProsperityFIN-Financial-Platform-Planning-6288/README.md

    npm run preview
    ```

-Supabase serves as the data backend for this project, while Clerk handles authentication and issues the JWTs used to authorize access to Supabase.
+Supabase serves as both the data backend and authentication provider for this project.
+Supabase Auth issues the JWTs used to authorize database access.

 ## Role Metadata

 The application reads each user's role from `user.publicMetadata.role`.
 To give
 your user administrative permissions during development:

-1. Open the **Users** page in the Clerk dashboard and select your account.
+1. Open the **Auth → Users** page in the Supabase dashboard and select your account.
 2. Update the **Public Metadata** field to:
    ```json
    { "role": "admin" }